-Almost all parameters of SPAT Revolution can be continuously controlled in real time using SPAT’s high resolution automated control features.
+Almost all SPAT Revolution parameters can be continuously controlled in real time using SPAT’s high resolution automated control features.

-Alternatively, a wireless OSC control surface such as LEMUR running on an iPad could be used to control the parameters of SPAT in real time whilst you stand in the middle of the sound system away from the computer.
-There is already a fully programmed Lemur template for SPAT (see Third party integration” - Lemur)
+Alternatively, a wireless OSC control surface could be used to control the parameters of SPAT Revolution in real time, whilst you stand in the middle of the sound system away from the computer.
+There is already fully programmed remote for SPAT Revolution:

 If you are using Figure53 Qlab for show control, spatial effects can be sent along with the rest of the audio-visual cues for a big show or event (see “Third party integration” - QLab).